seemenkina/spiffe-example/java-spiffe-federation-jboss/README.md

 It the page displays without errors, the demo is working.

-We encourage you to run the demo step by step following the next sequence, that will be helpful to understand what's going on and to troubleshoot in case there is an issue.
+I encourage you to run the demo step by step following the next sequence.
+It will be helpful to understand what's going on and to troubleshoot in case there is an issue.

 ### Demo step by step